SoftwareHeritage/swh-docs/docs/sysadm/deployment/upgrade-swh-service.rst

 running in a virtual python frozen environment.
 Those versioned images are then referenced in a specific helm chart which is deployed in a kubernetes rancher cluster.

+That cluster runs on machines nodes (with :ref:`specific labels <labels-on-nodes>`) onto which are scheduled pods with containers inside.
+Those containers are the ones spawning the docker image as applications.

 Those docker images are built out of a declared Dockerfile in the `swh-apps`_ repository.